x4121/fastsar-rs/README.md

 ## Features
 - Assume AWS role with minimum keystrokes
 - All AWS roles accessible in one place
-- Pre-selects last used account/role (TODO)
+- Pre-selects last used account/role
 - Only requires user input if there is more than one account/role

 ## Usage